Gemeda4927/Gemeda4927/README.md

 <img align="right" width="330" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif"/>

-### About
+### About Me

 **Gemada Tamiru** is a Software Engineering student at Jimma University Institute of Technology and Flutter developer at EagleLion System Technology, Ethiopia.

-He builds digital solutions at the intersection of clean mobile architecture, full-stack engineering, and community impact — with a growing focus on AI and emerging technology.
+He builds digital solutions at the intersection of clean mobile architecture, full-stack web engineering, and community impact — with a growing focus on AI, on-device ML, and emerging technology.
+Several of his projects draw on cultural roots in Oromia, weaving Gadaa tradition motifs into modern, polished interfaces for community and nonprofit organizations.

 <br/>